CS5008Fall2025/city-finder-zembug/README.md

 Github Account name: zembug

-Link to Assignment on Github: ([copy and paste the link to your assignment repo here](https://github.com/CS5008Fall2025/city-finder-zembug))
+Link to Assignment on Github: ([city-finder-zembug](https://github.com/CS5008Fall2025/city-finder-zembug))

 How many hours did it take you to complete this assignment (estimate)?
+40 hours

 Did you collaborate with any other students/TAs/Professors?
 If so, tell us who and in what capacity.
 - one per row, add more if needed